 Many of the epilepsy surgeries we perform – for children and adults – are aided by intraoperative magnetic resonance imaging using the iMRI suite at OHSU’s Doernbecher Children’s Hospital.
 Intraoperative MRI allows surgeons to create high-resolution brain scans during surgery, which gives surgeons finely detailed maps of a patient’s brain in real time during the surgery.
 In epilepsy surgeries, the iMRI allows surgeons to better see all of the small area of the brain that is causing seizures and allows surgeons to then remove all of that area while ensuring they don’t damage other parts of the brain or remove brain tissue that should not be removed.

-Our neurosurgeons (doctors who specialize in the surgical treatment of nervous system disorders), neurologists and other health professionals work together to decide on the best type of surgery for you after careful assessment of your individual case and testing results.
+Our neurosurgeons, neurologists and other medical experts work together to decide on the best type of surgery for you after careful assessment of your individual case and testing results.

-In Selective amygdalohippocampectomy (SAH), your surgeon removes portions of the medial (inner) part of the temporal lobe of the brain causing seizures.
+In selective amygdalohippocampectomy, or SAH, your surgeon removes only small portions of the medial, or inner, part of the temporal lobe of the brain.